What is a GHIC?

-The Global Health Insurance Card (GHIC) is a new health insurance card designed to replace the old European Health Insurance Card (EHIC) and give UK travellers some medical cover after Brexit.
+The Global Health Insurance Card (GHIC) is a health insurance card designed to replace the European Health Insurance Card (EHIC) and give UK travellers some medical cover after Brexit.
 It’s a free card available for most UK residents.

 What does the GHIC cover?